BrightspaceUILabs/multi-select/README.md

 # d2l-labs-multi-select

-**The majority of this repo is deprecated, do not use any of the components in this repo and use [`d2l-tag-list` and `d2l-tag-list-item`](https://github.com/BrightspaceUI/core/tree/main/components/tag-list) in `BrightspaceUI/core` instead.**
+**This repo is deprecated, do not use any of the components in this repo and use [`d2l-tag-list` and `d2l-tag-list-item`](https://github.com/BrightspaceUI/core/tree/main/components/tag-list) in `BrightspaceUI/core` or [`d2l-labs-attribute-picker`](https://github.com/BrightspaceUI/labs/tree/main/src/components/attribute-picker) in the [labs](https://github.com/BrightspaceUI/labs) monorepo instead.**

-If you want to use `d2l-labs-attribute-picker`, contact Team Arkeltstorp first as it's going to be moved over to the [labs](https://github.com/BrightspaceUI/labs) monorepo.

 [![NPM version](https://img.shields.io/npm/v/@brightspace-ui-labs/multi-select.svg)](https://www.npmjs.org/package/@brightspace-ui-labs/multi-select)